Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

 It is important to keep a record of all immunizations received.

 What are the benefits of the DTaP-HB-IPV-Hib vaccine?

-The vaccine is the best way to protect your child against diphtheria, tetanus, pertussis, hepatitis B, polio, and Haemophilus influenzae type b, which are serious and sometimes fatal diseases.
+The vaccine is the best way to protect your child against diphtheria, tetanus, pertussis, hepatitis B, polio and Haemophilus influenzae type b.
+These are serious and sometimes fatal diseases.
 When you get your child immunized, you help protect others as well.

 What are the possible reactions after the vaccine?

 Vaccines are very safe.
-It is much safer to get the vaccine than it is to get sick from one of these diseases.
+It is much safer to get the vaccine than it is to get sick from 1 of these diseases.

 It is important to always report serious or unexpected reactions to your health care provider.